ironcore-dev/ceph-provider/docs/proposals/01-storage-encryption.md

 As of now two types of encryption is supported by Ceph:
 - OSD Level and
 - Block device Level
-(Currently we are moving ahead in this proposal with Block device level.)

 The volume object is created with a reference to a secret which contains DEK: